Comments on Cut-Set Bounds on Network Function Computation: Issues of the Previous Bounds

 The network defined above is used to compute a function, where multiple inputs are generated at the source nodes and the output of the function is demanded by the sink node.
-The computation units with unbounded computing ability are allocated at all the network nodes.
-However, the computing capability of the network will be bounded by the network transmission capability.
-Denote by $\mathcal{B}$ a finite alphabet.
-We assume that each edge can transmit a symbol in $\mathcal{B}$ reliably for each use.
+The computation units with unbounded computing capability are allocated at all the network nodes.
+However, the computing capability of the network is still bounded by the network transmission capability.
+Let $\mathcal{B}$ be a finite alphabet and we assume that each edge can transmit a symbol in $\mathcal{B}$ reliably for each use.